Wine (software): 64-bit applications

 Preliminary support for 64-bit Windows applications was added to Wine 1.1.10, in December 2008.
 As of April 2019, the support is considered stable.
 The two versions of Wine are built separately, and as a result only building wine64 produces an environment only capable of running x86-64 applications.

 As of April 2019, Wine has stable support for a WoW64 build, which allows both 32-bit and 64-bit Windows applications to run inside the same Wine instance.
 To perform such a build, one must first build the 64-bit version, and then build the 32-bit version referencing the 64-bit version.
 Just like Microsoft's WoW64, the 32-bit build process will add parts necessary for handling 32-bit programs to the 64-bit build.
 This functionality is seen from at least 2010.

 MS-DOS

 Early versions of Microsoft Windows run on top of MS-DOS, and Windows programs may depend on MS-DOS programs to be usable.
 Wine does not have good support for MS-DOS, but starting with development version 1.3.12, Wine tries running MS-DOS programs in DOSBox if DOSBox is available on the system.
-However, due to a bug, current versions of Wine incorrectly identify Windows 1.x and Windows 2.x programs as MS-DOS programs, attempting to run them in DOSBox (which does not work).
+Due to a bug, Wine also incorrectly identifies Windows 1.x and Windows 2.x programs as MS-DOS programs, unsuccessfully attempting to run them in DOSBox.